ai-forever/Kandinsky-4/README.md

 <h1>Kandinsky 4.0: A family of diffusion models for Video generation.</h1>

+In this repository, we provide a family of diffusion models for to generate a video using a textual prompt or an image (<em>Coming Soon</em>), flash model for a faster generation and a video to audio generation model.

 ## Content
 <ul>
   <li><a href="#kandinsky-40-t2v">Kandinsky 4.0 T2V</a>: A text-to-video model - <em>Coming Soon</em></li>